Bob Miller (sportscaster): Early life and career

 Miller received his degree in communication studies from the University of Iowa.
-While there, he began his broadcasting career, covering the school's football and basketball games for campus station KRUI-FM.
+While there, he began his broadcasting career, covering the school's football and basketball games for campus station WSUI.

 After his graduation in 1960, Miller began working in television sports journalism in Wisconsin.
 He later would add announcing duties for the football and hockey teams at the University of Wisconsin–Madison.

 Los Angeles Kings

-Jiggs McDonald was the Kings' original play-by-play announcer, serving from their inception in 1967 to 1972, when he left to join the newly-established then-Atlanta Flames (now the Calgary Flames).
-It was in 1972 that Miller submitted a tape to Kings founder and owner Jack Kent Cooke, who was also the owner of the Los Angeles Lakers basketball team.
-While Cooke said to him "You're going to be my choice", Cooke instead decided to hire long-time San Francisco Bay Area announcer Roy Storey to fill the void left by McDonald.
+Jiggs McDonald was the Kings' original play-by-play announcer, serving from their inception in 1967 to 1972, when he left to join the newly established then-Atlanta Flames (now the Calgary Flames).
+In 1972, Miller submitted a tape to Kings founder and owner Jack Kent Cooke, who was also the owner of the Los Angeles Lakers basketball team.
+Although Cooke said to him, "You're going to be my choice", Cooke instead hired long-time San Francisco Bay Area announcer Roy Storey to fill the void left by McDonald.
 Chick Hearn made the decision to hire Miller.